katholiek-onderwijs-vlaanderen/sri4node/README.md

 The function `authenticator`, receives these parameters :

 - `database` is a database connection, that may be used to perform queries.
-- `knownPasswords` is an associative array that maps username to password.
-It should be used to avoid hitting the database as much as possible.
 - `username` the username, that sent on the HTTP `Authentication` header.
 - `password` the password, that was sent on the HTTP `Authentication` header.